mf-dom/dom-eternal/README.md

 ---
 # Installation

+1. Clone the repository.
 ```
 git clone https://github.com/mf-dom/dom-eternal.git
-In Google Chrome, go to chrome://extensions/.
-Click "Load unpacked" and find where you cloned the repository.
-Choose the dom-eternal directory.
-Done!
 ```
+2. In Google Chrome, go to chrome://extensions/.
+3. Click "Load unpacked" and find where you cloned the repository.
+4. Choose the dom-eternal directory.
+5. Done!

 # Design
 ```